 The skill of flying radio controlled models is not easily acquired, and you the beginner need all the help you can get.
 Joining this club and getting the help and support of experienced model flyers is the quickest road to success, and the cheapest!!
 Your success in the sport depends on you.

-We have a list of members who are willing to train new pilots, please contact James Ford who is the club training officer who can help you coordinate with club instructors to arrange tuition at mutually convenient times.
+We have a list of members who are willing to train new pilots. when you enquire, let us know if you need training and what field you would prefer to train at.
+Please contact the Membership Secretary for this, who can help you coordinate with club instructors to arrange tuition at mutually convenient times.

 - Your instructor is only human; he can make mistakes like you and me.
 Don’t blame him for any mishap, which might occur during your tuition.
 He will teach you to the best of his ability.
 Always remember he is there to enjoy our hobby just like you.
 Make sure you and your model are ready for the days flying.